imasud00/TDSNetworkTracer/README.md

 ```

 3. After making these changes, when you run the console application, you will be able to view the packet details in the console, and a file will also be created in the `bin` folder for the session.

+Note: It has support for both Normal  and Mars connections.
+However this can only work a single connection.

 # Future Enhancements
 I might develop a Windows app to deserialize each request and response for easier readability.
 In the meantime, I recommend leveraging ChatGPT for interpreting payloads, as it provides a good translation of each packet.